Chandra Vikram

 Healthcare AI Engineering

 I'm Chandra Vikram, a healthcare AI engineer.
 My path here wasn't a straight line.
-I studied pharmaceutical sciences for my bachelor's, and in my final year I realised what kept pulling me back wasn't the lab bench but the technology behind modern medicine.
-That recognition turned into a Master's in Health Informatics at Indiana University, and from there into building real systems at the intersection of clinical workflows and AI.
-Coming in from a non-engineering background taught me something I keep coming back to: the most useful clinical AI gets built by people who can speak both languages, the clinic and the codebase.
-I presented at the AMIA FHIR App Challenge in San Francisco in 2024.
-You can reach me at chandravikram10@outlook.com.
+I studied pharmaceutical sciences for my bachelor's because I thought medicine meant molecules.
+By my final year I realised what kept pulling me back wasn't the bench.
+It was watching how often a good clinical decision still depended on whether the right piece of information reached the right person at the right time, and how rarely the underlying systems made that easy.
+The gap between what medicine knows and what gets surfaced inside a clinician's actual workflow felt like the more consequential problem to work on.
+That conviction turned into a Master's in Health Informatics at Indiana University, and from there into building production systems at the intersection of clinical data, FHIR interoperability, and AI.
+Coming in from outside engineering taught me something I keep returning to: the most useful clinical AI gets built by people fluent in both languages, the clinic and the codebase.
+I presented at the AMIA FHIR App Challenge in San Francisco in 2024, and the work since has been mostly about giving frontier models honest, structured access to the clinical record.
+I'm reachable at chandravikram10@outlook.com.

 I believe healthcare AI, when it's done with rigour, with safety treated as a first-class engineering constraint, and with clinicians firmly in the loop, is among the most transformative technologies of our generation.
 The right systems shorten the path from question to answer in clinical reasoning, return clinician time to patients, and surface evidence that even careful experts can miss.
 The wrong systems do real harm.
 Every project below is built around that distinction: safety as a deliverable rather than a footnote, evaluation pinned against published baselines, and failure modes named before any benchmark number is claimed.

 Below are some of the projects I'm currently working on.
-Nineteen of them, spanning FHIR-grounded infrastructure, clinical benchmarks, safety and alignment, voice and telehealth agents, knowledge graphs, and retrieval evaluation.
+Eighteen of them, spanning FHIR-grounded infrastructure, clinical benchmarks, safety and alignment, voice and telehealth agents, knowledge graphs, and retrieval evaluation.
 Each entry has its own page describing what the project is about, the approach I'm exploring, and the papers I'm currently reading as supporting work.
-Every citation links out, so you can follow the references yourself.
-Click any entry in the index to dive in.
+Every citation links out — the references are one click away.

 These are ideas I find genuinely challenging and important enough to spend real time on.
 Some are infrastructure plays.
 Some are safety evaluations I think the field needs but no one has built.
 Some are clinical workflows that have stayed stubbornly broken for years.
 Each entry sketches the problem I'm trying to address and the approach I'm exploring.
 Nothing here is finished, and nothing is being claimed.
 This is a working notebook.